![Golden Camel-7A [Mutant Camel]](picts/Mutant Camel_logo1.jpeg) |

 This thing was initially rather a fraudulent prop

-than a serious keyboard instrument, and the mechanical construction with
+than a serious keyboard instrument, and the botched mechanical construction

 camp, therefore don't buy a new one of these unless you really know what